More central Indiana students bringing weapons to school

 Tuesday, an 18-year-old was arrested at Warren Central High School for bringing a gun to the school's parking lot.

-"When most students see a gun on their school grounds, it causes fear, it causes concern, and to have a trusted adult, they know they can go to say something about it, it takes that fear out of that environment," said Hardy.
+"When most students see a gun on their school grounds, it causes fear, it causes concern, and to have a trusted adult they know they can go to say something about it, it takes that fear out of that environment," Hardy said.

-A probable cause affidavit shows another student alerted an administrator after seeing the suspect posing for a picture with the gun on school property.
+A probable cause affidavit says another student alerted an administrator after seeing the suspect posing for a photo with the gun on school property.

 Last week, an elementary student in the Clark-Pleasant School district brought a gun on a bus.
 A student reported it to the driver.

-"He said, 'Hey, look at this,' so I did, and he pulled out a gun so I ran and told the bus driver," said the student.
+"He said, 'Hey, look at this,' so I did, and he pulled out a gun so I ran and told the bus driver," the student said.

 Also last week, a school resource officer at North Central High School found a gun on a student with an illegal machine gun switch.

-"The kids need to feel secure and safe in their learning environment and that is where I want our minds to go after we secure the weapon," said Hardy.
+"The kids need to feel secure and safe in their learning environment, and that is where I want our minds to go after we secure the weapon," Hardy said.
 "It's not just the schools and the students and the staff, it's the parents that need to be involved, the community members need to be involved, they need to know if they see something, this takes the help of everybody."